diogo-rossi/dataparsers/src/dataparsers/__init__.md

 passed with flags like `--bar`) except in some specific situations.

 One parameter of `add_argument()` that are not possible to pass to `arg()` is the `dest` keyword argument.
 That's because the name of the class attribute is determined by the `dataclass` field name.
-So, it is unnecessary to pass the `dest` parameter, since it doesn't makes sense in this situation.
+So, it is not allowed to pass the `dest` parameter.

-The parameter `type` is another `add_argument()` parameter that are inferred from the `dataclass` field when not present.
+The parameter `type` is one of the `add_argument()` parameters that is inferred from the `dataclass` field properties when not present.

 ### Aliases